-In December 2012, Dr. Mohan, our Chief Executive Officer and a member of our board of directors, and his wife, Swati Mohan, a holder of more than 5% of our capital stock at such time, agreed to cancel an aggregate of 2,300,000 shares of our then issued and outstanding common stock held by them in exchange for nominal consideration.
+In December 2012, Dr. Mohan, our Chairman, President and Chief Executive Officer, and his wife, Swati Mohan, a holder of more than 5% of our capital stock at such time, agreed to cancel an aggregate of 666,666 shares of our then issued and outstanding common stock held by them in exchange for nominal consideration.

-In December 2012, we then issued 2,300,000 shares of our common stock to a third party associated with India Infrastructure Private Limited, or IIPL, for services provided.
+In December 2012, we then issued 666,666 shares of our common stock to a third party associated with India Infrastructure Private Limited, or IIPL, for services provided.